Why study Engineering at Warwick?

 State-of-the-art laboratories are equipped with software and instruments to support the varied teaching activities.
 For example, in the area of microcontrollers and field-programmable gate arrays we benefit from close interaction with prestigious semiconductor manufacturers.

 Practical work in electronics starts from the first year.
 MEng students have greater choice in their fourth year, with optional modules reflecting the School’s research strengths in areas such as power electronics, communications, ASICs and silicon-based smart sensors.
-Electives are also offered that enable you to add either Business Management or Communications to your degree title.

 How will I learn?

 You will participate in lectures, seminars, tutorials and practical laboratory sessions.
 To help you make the transition from school to university, in your first year you will meet your personal tutor each week in a group usually of five or six students to address academic issues arising from lectures.
 Engineers are always involved in interdisciplinary group work and this forms part of our courses from year one.

 Assessment is through examinations and coursework.
 Coursework assessment can include laboratory reports, projects, essays and oral presentations

 What opportunities are there for work experience and study abroad?

 You can gain industrial experience during your course via visits and project work.
 The School encourages students to undertake some form of industrial experience.
 Many students undertake internships and other work experience over the summer.
 Some students can take a year-long placement in industry or in a research environment.

 Becoming a Chartered Engineer